personium/website/src/getting-started/appdev-process.md

 Additional explanation for the previous section ("Creating Data Structure on Box with Unit Manager").

-Both file data (WebDAV) and relational data (OData) can be used with Personium.
-There are the following differences between the two.
+Both file data (WebDAV) and relational data (OData) can be used in Personium.
+Differences are listed below.

 | Data type | Searchability | ACL setting unit |
 |--------|-----|------------|